AASPLLC/ProviderAdminTool/README.md

 # ProviderAdminTool
-Provder Admin Tool - This allows admins to quickly and easily create, edit, and delete user accounts in Dataverse only.
-Cosmos will need to be manually managed in portal.azure.com with secured access at this time.
+Provder Admin Tool - This allows admins to quickly and easily create, edit, and delete user accounts in Cosmos & Dataverse.

 This files needs to be located in the same location as the application.